 Please read the pre-script, it's there for a reason.

-For fans of Per Ardua, assume the prologue and first two chapters occurred, then the story diverged into a different continuity.
-Some aspects of Harry's own experiences between killing Voldemort and joining the Atlantis Expedition will stay constant, but the Stargate does not exist (or he doesn't know about it) so he stays on Earth.
-Possibly mild spoilers too - this may give away stuff about his backstory that I've tried to foreshadow in Per Ardua, but haven't fully revealed yet.
+For fans of Per Ardua, assume the prologue and first two chapters occurred, then the story diverged.
+Some aspects of Harry's own tale between killing Voldemort and the Atlantis Expedition will stay constant, but the Stargate does not exist (or he doesn't know about it) so he stays on Earth.
+This may give stuff away that I've tried to foreshadow in Per Ardua though.

-Harry was used to desert climate by now.
-Two years of back-to-back deployments in Afghanistan meant he was intimately familiar with the odd cycle between the scorching heat of daytime and the biting cold of night; which made Eilat an extremely pleasant change.
-A coastal resort at the very southern tip of the Israeli portion of the Negev Desert, the arid climate extremes were tempered somewhat by proximity to the warm waters of the Red Sea.
+Harry was used to desert climate, by now.
+Two years of near-constant fighting in Afghanistan meant he was intimately familiar with the odd cycle between the scorching heat of daytime and the biting cold of night; which made Eilat an extremely pleasant change.
+A coastal resort at the very tip of the Israeli portion of the Negev Desert, the arid climate extremes were tempered somewhat by proximity to the warm waters of the Red Sea.